angel-dart/angel/README.md

 builder constructor.

-You can also override `autoSnakeCaseNames` per model:
+You can also override `autoIdAndDateFields` per model:

 ```dart
 @Serializable(autoIdAndDateFields: false)